AI red-teaming is a sociotechnical problem: on values, labor, and harms

-This essay is not based on a particular empirical research effort, nor is it based on any information internal to Microsoft.
-Rather, we share a set of observations drawn from our recent studies and collaborations concerned with the labor behind Responsible AI \cite{gray2019ghost, zhang_human_2024, zhang2024aura}, the politics of generative AI as a new media technology \cite{gillespie_generative_2024}, and participatory approaches to AI development and governance \cite{suresh_participation_2024, deng_responsible_2024}.\footnote{Also see Microsoft Research's Project Resolve: https://www.microsoft.com/en-us/research/project/project-resolve/} And, being trained in science and technology studies, labor, psychology and design, we feel it is important to contextualize AI red-teaming with longer histories of scholarship that reckon with the social construction of new technologies.
+It is worth noting that this essay is not based on any information internal to Microsoft.
+Rather, we share our observations, drawn from our recent studies of the labor behind Responsible AI \cite{gray2019ghost, zhang_human_2024, zhang2024aura}, the politics of generative AI as a new media technology \cite{gillespie_generative_2024}, and participatory approaches to AI development and governance \cite{suresh_participation_2024, deng_responsible_2024}.\footnote{Also see Microsoft Research's Project Resolve: https://www.microsoft.com/en-us/research/project/project-resolve/} And, being trained in science and technology studies, labor, psychology and design, we feel it is important to contextualize AI red-teaming within longer histories of scholarship that reckon with the social construction of new technologies.